-The Academic Forgiveness Policy (AFP) allows a student enrolled beginning Fall 2013 or after to eliminate from the grade-point average (GPA) calculation up to three courses in which a D or F was earned.
-Students enrolled prior to Fall 2013 who were under the former Academic Redemption Policy will be allowed academic forgiveness on a modified scale.
+The Academic Forgiveness Policy, or AFP, (revised 2019) allows a student with first term enrollment of fall 2013 through spring 2019 to eliminate from the GPA calculation up to three courses in which a D or F was earned.
+Students with first term enrollment of summer2019 or later can eliminate a maximum of two courses.
 Detailed information is available at Academic Forgiveness